ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 7.4

+### All editors

+* File menu reworked: added file names, new Protect tab
+* New interface languages: Sinhala (Sri Lanka)
+* New locale: Dansk (Danmark)
+* Support for opening the following formats: MHTML, SXC, ET, ETT, SXI, DPS, DPT, SXW, STW, WPS, WPT
+* New embedded Help language: Turkish
+* New feature: text tips for color palettes
+* New feature: headers for columns in lists
+* New feature: Draw tab
+* New feature: Eyedropper for color palettes
+* New interface scaling options: 250/300/350/400/450/500%
+* New feature: saving objects as pictures
+* New feature: copy formatting for graphic objects
+* New diagram type: Radar
+* New feature: opacity setting for border lines of graphic objects
+* Plugin Manager: added Search bar and categories

+### Forms

+* New feature: no form field filling in edit mode
+* New feature: Default value field on the right panel
+* New feature: add new form without exiting the current one
+* Fixed-form tracking fix
+* New API method: filling forms in the interface
+* Minor bug fixes

+### Document Editor

+* New feature: advanced settings for layout columns
+* Updated list settings: advanced settings for numbered and multi-level lists, the Recently Used tab for list types, creating lists in the dialogue window
+* New feature: Combine documents
+* New feature: exceptions for letter capitalization in AutoCorrect
+* Support for saving documents in PNG and JPG formats

+### Spreadsheet Editor

+* New feature: Print range for spreadsheets
+* New formula language: Armenian
+* New feature: First page number in print settings
+* New feature: Page Break Preview on the View tab
+* New feature: Change case
+* New number formats: Short Date and Long Date
+* New feature: Show Values as for pivot tables
+* New contextual menu items for pivot tables
+* New functions: SEQUENCE, XMATCH, EXPAND, FILTER, ARRAYTOTEXT, SORT
+* New feature: protecting ranges while selecting certain users with editing rights
+* The Allow edit ranges button moved to the Protect sheet dialogue window
+* Support for saving spreadsheets in PNG and JPG formats

+### Presentation Editor

+* New feature: exceptions for letter capitalization in AutoCorrect

+### Desktop Editors

+* New interface language: Sinhala
+* New feature: cloud document templates
+* New printing settings: number of copies, duplex, quick print
+* New Linux system setting: System theme option is now unavailable

+### Mobile

+* New formula languages

+### Plugins

+* Zotero plugin updated to 1.0.1: updating bibliography and citation fields, data synchronization with Zotero, converting fields to text for improved compatibility with other editors

+### API updates

+* New database: Dameng
+* New feature: font size customization
+* New license check parameter: start_date
+* New WOPI discovery parameters: mobileView and mobileEdit action to open mobile editors
+* New plugin methods to return and replace the current word/sentence
+* New editor configuration parameter: hiding the Draw tab
+* node-redis connector updated to 4.6.5
+* JS core debug in Chrome
+* New feature added: pluginsmanager

+## Version 7.3

+### All editors

+* Styles panel now fits the whole number of visible styles
+* Table templates are now categorized
+* New feature: 3D rotation for diagrams
+* New dictionaries: Uzbek (Cyrillic + Latin)
+* New feature: presets for inserting text boxes
+* New feature: hiding right and left sidebars via the View tab
+* New feature: quick access panel for equations
+* New feature: changing the size of dialog windows for charts, OLE-objects and Mail Merge recipients
+* New feature: error bars
+* New feature: inserting Smart Art objects

+### Document Editor

+* Support for equations in Unicode and LaTeX
+* New feature: word count in the status bar
+* Document password protection update: editing rights restriction

+### Spreadsheet Editor

+* Templates for tables, pivot tables, cell styles are now categorized
+* New feature: Watch Window for functions
+* New Paste Special feature: links to other files within the portal
+* New functions added: TEXTBEFORE, TEXTAFTER, TEXTSPLIT, VSTACK, HSTACK, TOROW, TOCOL, WRAPROWS, WRAPCOLS, TAKE, DROP, CHOOSEROWS, CHOOSECOLS

+### Presentation Editor

+* New setting: adjusting guidelines via the View tab
+* New feature: Paste Special for slides

+### Mobile

+* New feature: Sharing Settings

 ## Version 7.2

 ### All editors